valist-io/valist/README.md

 The goal is to point **any** software distribution system at a Valist relay, which will ensure the integrity of the packages and act as a universal cache.

 You can think of it as a trustless Bintray, or a universal Verdaccio, but with far more powerful access control and data integrity features.
 This includes multi-factor releases (M of N keys need to sign on some firmware before release), as well as the ability to use any hardware wallet to sign code.

+## Documentation

+Documentation for how to get started with Valist can be found at [https://docs.valist.io](https://docs.valist.io)

 ## Motivation